Strike It Up

-"Strike It Up" is a song by Italian music group Black Box.
-It was the fifth single from their debut studio album, Dreamland (1990), and was released on 6 February 1991 in many countries worldwide.
+"Strike It Up" is a song by Italian music group Black Box featuring songwriter and rapper Linton Bennett, a.k.a Lee 'Stepz' Bennett.
+It was the fifth single from their debut studio album, Dreamland (1990), and was released on 6 February 1991 by Polydor Records.
 The single was a success on many charts, including the Billboard Hot 100 in the United States, where it peaked at number eight.
 It also topped the Billboard Dance Club Songs chart in June 1991 for one week.
 In the United Kingdom, it peaked at number 16 on the UK Singles Chart.
 "Strike It Up" also was a top-10 hit in Denmark, Greece, Ireland, and the Netherlands.
 And on the Eurochart Hot 100, the track reached number 38.
+The accompanying music video was directed by Neil Thompson.

 In 2020, Slant Magazine ranked the song number 35 in its list of "The 100 Best Dance Songs of All Time".

 Background

 The song features an un-credited Martha Wash on lead vocals.
-However, Wash was not featured in the music video or singles cover art as it was customary for Katrin Quinol, a French model, to be used as the 'face' of the group, and it was her that was featured lip-synching the lyrics sung by Wash.
+However, Wash was not featured in the music video or singles cover art as it was customary for Katrin Quinol, a French model, of Guadelope descent, to be used as the 'face' of the group, and it was her that was featured lip-synching the lyrics sung by Wash.
 In 1990, after suing over false advertising, Wash reached an out-of-court settlement with Black Box record label RCA, with financial compensation and a guarantee of proper credit in the future.